YunuMate/TWHC-RAT/README.md

 A RAT made for The Whore Hacking Community

 # What is TWHC-RAT?
-The WWHC-RAT is a Remote Access Trojan fully written in Python 3 and is made for The Whore Hacking Community.
+The TWHC-RAT is a Remote Access Trojan fully written in Python 3 and is made for The Whore Hacking Community.
 TWHC-RAT is based of Sp00p64's DiscordRAT V2

 # Disclaimer:
 The author will not be held responsible for any misuse of this tool.

 # Setup Guide:
-You will first need to register a bot with the Discord developper portal and then add the bot to the server that you want (make sure bot has administrator privileges).
+If your using the source code version of the RAT, you will first need to register a bot with the Discord developper portal and then add the bot to the server that you want (make sure bot has administrator privileges).
 Once the bot is created copy the token of your bot and paste it at line 17.

 Install requirements:
 ```